jjcapellan/SIXDB/README.md

 //
 // Gets employes records from manufacturing department with a salary higher than 1200.
-// Here the second parameter is an "conditionObject" array that acts as a filter.
+// Here the third parameter (query) is an "conditionObject" array that acts as a filter.
 //
-mydb.get.records('southFactory', 'names',
+mydb.get.records('southFactory', null,
     [
         {keyPath: 'department', cond: '=', value: 'manufacturing'},
         {keyPath: 'salary', cond: '>', value: '1200'}
     ]
 );